scalar-labs/scalar-terraform/docs/CassandraOperation.md

 # Change ownership of `/data` directory
 sudo chown cassandra:cassandra /data
 ```
-### Restart Cassandra
-As the last step of Cassandra node replacement, you need to configure Cassandra appropriately before starting it.
-What needs to be done depends on the following cases.

-* Case1: Node (Instance/VM) is replaced (but the volume is not replaced)
-* Case2: Volume is replaced (but the node is not replaced)
-* Case3: Node and the volume are both replaced

-Here are the steps for each case.

-#### Case1: Node (Instance/VM) is replaced (but the volume is not replaced)
-* Remove the IP of the new node from seeds in `casssandra.yaml`
-* Add `JVM_OPTS="$JVM_OPTS -Dcassandra.replace_address_first_boot=<dead node ip>"` to the bottom of `cassandra-env.sh`
-* `sudo systemctl start cassandra`
-* Repair with Reaper at some later point

-#### Case2: Volume is replaced (but the node is not replaced)
 * Restore data from Cassy
 * `sudo systemctl start cassandra`
 * Repair with Reaper at some later point

-#### Case3: Node and the volume are both replaced
-* Restore data from Cassy
-  * You need to manually update the IP of the entry of `backup_history` table to match with the new IP
-  * You need to manually update the IP address of Cassy backup with new IP in the cloud storage
-* Remove the IP of the new node from seeds in `casssandra.yaml`
-* Set `auto_bootstrap` to `false` in `cassandra.yaml`
-    * this might not be needed. need to verify.
-* Add `JVM_OPTS="$JVM_OPTS -Dcassandra.replace_address_first_boot=<dead node ip>"` to the bottom of `cassandra-env.sh`
-* `sudo systemctl start cassandra`
-* Repair with Reaper at some later point

-Please note that, if you replace a seed node (IP-A), you should replace IP-A from seeds with a newly created Cassandra node IP in all the Cassandra nodes.

 # Related Documents